 Areas the Lord uses to speak to us, to teach us, or to discipline us:

 1. Emotional challenges: situations that tap into those deep emotional places we struggle with.
 The Lord enters those places to help us develop strength, and to adjust us so that we don't let these issues hold us back spiritually and in our lives.
 He wants us to press forward despite things that may have hurt us in the past.

 2. Financial challenges: We may be tested in this area to see how much we are trusting God to provide or if we're trusting Him at all.
 He wants to develop our faith more.

 3. Under attack: When the enemy comes to discourage us, the Lord may allow his tactics and the people he uses to cause us grief.
-The Lord God wants us to be resilient and persevere no matter who doesn't like us, or treat us well, or who is our adversary.
-So the Lord will send those challenges our way to teach us how to get through it and to keep keeping on.
+The Lord God wants us to be resilient and persevere no matter who doesn't like us, or treat us well, or who our adversary is.
+So, the Lord will send those challenges our way to teach us how to get through it and to keep keeping on.